Password input

 New WCAG 2.2 criteria affect this component

-To use the ‘Password input’ and meet the new Web Content Accessibility Guidelines (WCAG) 2.2 criteria, make sure that users can successfully:
+To use the ‘Password input’ and meet the new Web Content Accessibility Guidelines (WCAG) 2.2 criteria:

-- use `autocomplete` to securely create and enter passwords
+- make sure users can use `autocomplete` to securely create and enter passwords

 See the full list of components and patterns affected by WCAG 2.2.